 ARS, GEL and TA participated in the ERA and MAPEP radiological PE studies.
-Of ARS's radiological test results, 86 percent were in the Acceptable range; of GEL's radiological test results, 98 percent were in the Acceptable range; and of TA's radiological test results, 85 percent were in the Acceptable range.
-TA and ARS participated in the ELAP evaluations; 70 percent of TA's ELAP tests on radiological samples were in the Acceptable range and 84 percent of ARS's ELAP test results were in the Acceptable range.
-The ELAP testing is based on a small sample group (10 to 25 tests), while the ERA and MAPEP studies use a much larger sample size of over 100 tests per year.
+Of ARS's radiological test results, 83 percent were in the Acceptable range; of GEL's radiological test results, 98 percent were in the Acceptable range; and of TA's radiological test results, 95 percent were in the Acceptable range.
+TA participated in the ELAP evaluations; 90 percent of TA's ELAP tests on radiological samples were in the Acceptable range.
+The ELAP testing is based on a small sample group (19 tests), while the ERA and MAPEP studies use a much larger sample size (more than 100 tests per year).